-To achieve its esteemed reputation, Travaille and Phippen embraces innovation in the same way that Headwall does.
-Spectral imaging technology combined with robotics and applications software powers their ability not only to find and remove foreign materials, but also to classify almonds based on a range of geometric and spectral characteristics.
-This is the essence of advanced machine vision and it enables a degree of product grading unobtainable by any other means.
+Almond growers embrace hyperspectral technology combined with robotics and applications software to power their ability not only to find and remove foreign materials, but also to classify almonds based on a range of geometric and spectral characteristics.

 Precise color is fundamental to industries such as automotive, textiles, and paint.
-Headwall's spectral imaging sensors and spectrometers deliver very high spatial and spectral resolution across a wide field of view.
-Raman and NIR spectroscopy is also useful for material classification such as polymers.
+Headwall’s spectral imaging sensors and spectrometers deliver very high spatial and spectral resolution across a wide field of view.
+Our Hyperspec™ sensors and the new MV.X family featuring embedded-processing capabilities help customers save time and money.